Posted on 3/17/2016 in Business and Strategy

 - Potential students are researching colleges on it

-- Ad recall from sponsored posts are 2.9x greater than average
+- Ad recall from sponsored posts is 2.9x greater than average

 No one can deny the power of Facebook.
 People are on it constantly to connect with new and old friends and even leverage it as a search engine.
 When prospective students are considering their options in higher education, they look into a college’s Facebook account.